-Speak to your GP or contraception nurse or call NHS 111 or the Sexual Health Line on 0300123 7123 if you are unsure whether you are protected against pregnancy or if your sickness or diarrhoea continues.
+Speak to your GP, ring our service on Freephone 0300 123 5474 or register online for a telephone consultation if you are unsure whether you are protected against pregnancy or if your sickness or diarrhoea continues.

 Who can use the progestogen-only pill?

 Most women can use the progestogen-only pill.
 You may not be able to use it if you have had: